Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 Yeah.

-Now, these fine citizens of the kingdom of Dugoan have been on the shout-out level or
+Now, these fine citizens of the kingdom of DoGoOn have been on the shoutout level or above for three straight years.

 And they get welcomed in to the Triptych Club.

-It's the theatre of the mind here.
+It's Theodore of the Mind here.

 We're inside a club.